aditya41/find_popular_repos/Readme.md

                   6> Ajax (XHR) requests are used so that the page dont reload.
                   7> Client side renderring is done.

+For running it on your system: 1> download the code.
+                               2> open it in vs code.
+                               3> right click on index.html file.
+                               4> Click on open with live server.
+                               5> Make sure u have active internet connection.

 My linkedIn profile and email link is also given on the home page :)